4crash/physter-contact-search-app/README.md

 to initialize the project structure and dependencies.
 Then run

 ```
-npm start
+npm run dev
 ```

-A new window or tab of you default browser appears and the url is http://localhost:3000.
-Inside the browser the react web app is running.
+A new window or tab of your default browser appears and the url is http://localhost:5173.
+Inside the browser the React web app is running.
 Feel free to edit the sources and the page will reload as you save the file.

 We wish you a happy coding.

+### Tech Stack

+This project has been updated to use modern development tools:

+- **⚡ Vite** - Lightning-fast build tool with HMR (Hot Module Replacement)
+- **⚛️ React 18** - Latest React with concurrent rendering features
+- **🎨 Tailwind CSS** - Utility-first CSS framework for rapid UI development
+- **📘 TypeScript** - Type-safe JavaScript development
+- **🔌 eWay-CRM Connector** - JavaScript library for eWay-CRM API integration

+### Available Scripts

+- `npm run dev` - Start the Vite development server (default port: 5173)
+- `npm run build` - Build the app for production
+- `npm run preview` - Preview the production build locally

 ## Your Goal